-The Office of Student Financial Assistance takes up to 30 days to review an appeal.
+The Office of Financial Aid takes up to 30 days to review an appeal.
 After the request is reviewed, a written decision will be emailed to the student.
-The request for dependency override comes under the regulations dealing with Professional Judgement (Higher Education Act, sec.
+The request for dependency override comes under the regulations dealing with Professional Judgment (Higher Education Act, sec.
 479A(a)); the decision is therefore final, and cannot be appealed.
 You must reapply each year if your request is approved.
 To access this and other financial aid forms, please visit the UAA Financial Aid Forms page.

-The Office of Student Financial Assistance will enter into consortium agreements on behalf of students attending UAA as their host campus.
+The Office of Financial Aid will enter into consortium agreements on behalf of students attending UAA as their host campus.

 All federal financial aid and most scholarships awarded by university departments are applied directly to students' billing account at the beginning of each term, or once students have fulfilled all requirements to receive their funds.